 Other areas of counselling I deal with

-Specialist Counselling for Parents and Carers in addition to counselling with children and adults.
+Specialist Counselling for Parents and Carers and young people exploring family relationship difficulties.

-Member of BACP - (British Association of Counselling and Psychotherapy)
+Registered Member (MBACP) of BACP (British Association of Counselling and Psychotherapy)

 Full Enhanced DBS check